 Chester Crocker, the US Assistant Secretary for African Affairs under President Reagan, devised a peace plan based on a policy of linkage between South Africa relinquishing control of Namibia and Cuba withdrawing its troops from Angola which would in turn lead to the ending of apartheid in South Africa.

-INSPIRED BY THE ACCORDS FROM WHICH IT TAKES ITS NAME, THE FOUNDATION, IN ALL ITS ACTIIVITIES, IS DEDICATED TO THE PURSUIT OF LASTING PEACE AND RECONCILIATION.
+INSPIRED BY THE ACCORDS FROM WHICH IT TAKES ITS NAME, THE FOUNDATION IS DEDICATED TO THE PURSUIT OF PEACE AND RECONCILIATION IN ALL ITS ACTIVITIES.

 Establishing a climate of confidence